YifanShenSZ/C6H7N-aniline/Columbus/other/H-benzene/README.md

 step = 0.1, 10 steps each direction (fewer if impossible to int2cart)

 ## B1 15
-The pi->sigma* state intrudes the A2 states from 6 to 9, so 0 to 5 can use 4 states while 6 to 9 can only use 3 states
+The perpendicular C-H bond stablizes the pi* orbitals, so an A1 pi->pi* (HOMO B1 pi to B1 pi*) state intrudes the A2 pi->Rydberg state from 6 to 9, so 0 to 5 can use 4 states while 6 to 9 can only use 3 states